JosephSilber/bouncer/readme.md

     You can now inject Bouncer into any class that needs it.

+7) [Configuration](#configuration).
+When used within a Laravel app, Bouncer knows more about your setup from Laravel's config.
+When used on a non-Laravel app, you may need to tell Bouncer more about your setup, primarily [which model you use as your user model](#user-model).

 ### Enabling cache

 By default, Bouncer's queries are cached for the current request.
 For better performance, you may want to [enable cross-request caching](#cache).